CHAPTER 2

 2. Click another part of the worksheet and type 42XL

-3. Click again another place on the worksheet type
+3. Click again another place on the worksheet, type Fundamentals, and press Enter

 The Scroll Bars